bendeininger1/runescape-prices/README.md

 requirements.txt
 pytest install
 Within the python virtual env, you need to run the command below to auth with databricks databricks auth login --host "host-url"

+rs_project wheel install

 Create service principal and OAuth secret
 secret is used in .databrickscfg for .venv Auth